-Generally, your shoe shine kit needs to contain: cream shoe polish, wax polish, applicators, a horsehair brush and a buffing cloth.
+Generally, your shoe shine kit needs to contain: cream shoe polish, wax polish, applicators, a horsehair brush, and a buffing cloth.

 Extra Cleaning and Conditioning Materials

-Hot water and soap can be used to clean your dress shoes, or, you may need to use something a little stronger.
-Depending on the climate that you live in you can develop a salt build up on your leather shoes (snow).
+Hot water and soap can be used to clean your dress shoes, or you may need to use something a little stronger.
+Depending on the climate that you live in, you can develop a salt build up on your leather shoes (snow).

-Vinegar Salts Solution
+Salt Vinegar Cleaning Solution

 Dilute two parts water, with one part of vinegar, to make an acidic solution to remove salts that have built up on the shoe.
 Make sure that the shoes are completely dry before applying any polish.
 Leave them to dry for at least 20 minutes.

 Where Should I Shine My Shoes?